-Much of the initial roll-out will be driven by local interest through B4RN’s Expression of interest forms which are linked to above.
-In total well over 1000 properties are likely to be included and we would hope more parishes and properties could join onto the project over time.
+Much of the initial roll-out will be driven by local interest through B4RN’s Expression of interest forms.
+In total over 1400 – 1800 properties are likely to be included and we would hope more parishes and properties could join onto the project over time.

-This is a two year project and an iterative process so things may well change.
+This is a two – three year project and an iterative process so although plans are seen at one moment things may well change.

 B4RN is a not-for-profit, community benefit organisation and typically the community need to raise funding to pay for the installation of the B4RN network.
 Ray Wind Funds are helping initiate the project in their surrounding parishes which should help us to start the project.

 B4RN is responsible for laying the fibre network, but individual households are responsible for getting the ducting from the boundary of their property to the wall of their house.
 We plan to have trained local B4RN-certified contractors available to assist with this and would be paid through the £150 B4RN connection fee.

 Why is this necessary?

 - The copper network of telephone lines are old, unreliable and outdated.
 Fibre to the Property (FTTP) is the only way forwards and much our area falls in the “final 5%” of properties that fibre to the property will not cover for decades to come without B4RN.

 - Current internet speeds for many rural properties in the area are only around 2Mbps – barely adequate for email, let alone streaming TV, video or music.
 In addition, old copper telephone wires used to deliver the internet are unreliable; the internet frequently cuts out, especially during bad weather and BT struggles to effectively diagnose faults, meaning that some properties can be without internet for days at a time.

 - Even where properties have reasonable internet speeds locally, 20 -70 Mbps – usually this is because they are close to a local cabinet that has been connected to superfast fibre – speeds can drop dramatically at peak times and are often inadequate when several members of a household are connected to the internet simultaneously.